syncfusion-content/asp.netmvc-docs/aspnetmvc/Autocomplete/Appearance-and-Styling.md

 ## Theme

 AutoComplete control’s style and appearance are controlled based on CSS classes.
-In order to apply styles to the AutoComplete control, you can refer 2 files namely, ej.widgets.core.min.css and ej.theme.min.css.
-When the file ej.widgets.all.min.css is referred, then it is not necessary to include the files ej.widgets.core.min.css and ej.theme.min.css in your project, as ej.widgets.all.min.css is the combination of these two.
+In order to apply styles to the AutoComplete control, you can refer 2 files namely, ej.widgets.core.min.s and ej.theme.min.s.
+When the file ej.widgets.all.min.s is referred, then it is not necessary to include the files ej.widgets.core.min.s and ej.theme.min.s in your project, as ej.widgets.all.min.s is the combination of these two.

 By default, there are 12 theme supports available for AutoComplete control namely: